Antisemitism in the United Kingdom: Sources

-Anti-Zionism, principally, though not exclusively, from the left as well as from Muslims, has been associated with antisemitic incidents.
+Contemporary antisemitism also manifests on the political left.
+Anti-Zionism, principally, though not exclusively, from the left as well as from Muslims, has been associated with antisemitic attitudes and incidents.
 The Community Security Trust in 2018 found that references to Israel accounted for nearly two-thirds of the 16% of antisemitic incidents with an identifiable political or ideological motivation.
-Some comments allegedly criticising Israel are regarded by many as antisemitic.
 For some, contemporary anti-Zionism is itself a form of antisemitism.
 A study by the Institute for Jewish Policy Research in September 2017 found that "Levels of antisemitism among those on the left-wing of the political spectrum, including the far-left, are indistinguishable from those found in the general population.
 Yet, all parts of those on the left of the political spectrum exhibit higher levels of anti Israelism than average."
 The report found that "...anti-Israel attitudes are not, as a general rule, antisemitic; but the stronger a person's anti-Israel views, the more likely they are to hold antisemitic attitudes.
 A majority of those who hold anti-Israel attitudes do not espouse any antisemitic attitudes, but a significant minority of those who hold anti-Israel attitudes hold them alongside antisemitic attitudes.
 Therefore, antisemitism and anti-Israel attitudes exist both separately and together."
 The study stated that in "surveys of attitudes towards ethnic and religious minorities...The political left, captured by voting intention or actual voting for Labour, appears in these surveys as a more Jewish-friendly, or neutral, segment of the population."
 According to a European Union Fundamental Rights Agency survey in 2018, victims in the UK in instances where they ascribed a political viewpoint, perceived 43% of the perpetrators of the most serious attack or threat they had experienced to be "someone with a left-wing view".